 New York, NY, September 14, 2012 --(PR.com

-For more information on IEEE DySPAN 2012, please visit www.ieee-dyspan.org/2012 or contact Heather Ann Sweeney of the IEEE Communications Society (ComSoc) at 212-705-8938 or email@example.com.
-Interested parties are also welcome to follow IEEE DySPAN 2012 happenings or reach out to international colleagues via links to Twitter, LinkedIn and Facebook on the conference website.
+For more information and ongoing updates on IEEE SmartGridComm 2012, please visit http://www.ieee-smartgridcomm.org/ or contact Heather Ann Sweeney of the IEEE Communications Society (ComSoc) at 212-705-8938 or firstname.lastname@example.org.
+Interested parties are also welcome to reach out and share industry information with international colleagues via the conference website’s links to Twitter, LinkedIn and Facebook.